GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

     respectively.
 The number of tests is equal to the sum of the number of hits and misses.
 Some parts of the scene may be denser depending on the perspective.
 The dense parts may overlap so the ray may not be able to discard volumes.

-  * The **triangle hit** counter is the number of triangles that have been used as the closest hit candidate.
+  * The **Triangle hit** counter is the number of triangles that have been used as the closest hit candidate.
 As the ray traverses an acceleration structure, it may encounter triangles in an unspecified order.
 If the ray hits a triangle, it will compare this triangle with the current closest hit triangle.
 If there isn't a closest hit triangle, this triangle will be assigned as the closest hit.
-The **triangle miss** is the number of triangles that have been tested but were not a closest hit.
-The **triangle test** is the sum of hits and misses.
+The **Triangle miss** is the number of triangles that have been tested but were not a closest hit.
+The **Triangle test** is the sum of hits and misses.

 Coloring modes
 ~~~~~~~~~~~~~~